MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Entra_ID_Identities.md

 ## Cleanup your resources

-If you are working with **your own subscription** take a minute to delete the lab resources.
-This will ensure resources are freed up and cost is minimized.
-The easiest way to delete the lab resources is to delete the lab resource group.
+Please note that if you’re dealing with a Unified Group, it can be restored within 30 days after deletion.
+However, security groups cannot be restored after deletion.

-+ In the Azure portal, select the resource group, select **Delete the resource group**, **Enter resource group name**, and then click **Delete**.
++ In the Azure portal, Search for and select **Microsoft Entra ID**, click on **Groups**, then **All Groups**.
+Select the group you want to delete then click on **Delete**.
-+ Using Azure PowerShell, `Remove-AzResourceGroup -Name resourceGroupName`.
++ Using Azure PowerShell, `Remove-AzureADGroup -ObjectId "group-object-id"`.
-+ Using the CLI, `az group delete --name resourceGroupName`.
++ Using the CLI, `az ad group delete --group "group-name-or-object-id"`.

 ## Extend your learning with Copilot